streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 2. View the "**Workspace**" tab in the Analytics modal
    ![Workspace analytics modal](/images/streamlit-cloud/workspace-analytics-modal.png)

-You'll see a graph that you can hover over to see the number of users who have viewed at least one app in your workspace that month.
+You're presented a graph that you can hover over to see the number of users who have viewed at least one app in your workspace that month.

 <Note>